dgwaldo/ags-resource-proxy/README.md

 # AGS (ArcGIS Server) .Net Core Resource-Proxy
 ArcGIS Server resource proxy for .Net Core.
 This proxy is like the https://github.com/Esri/resource-proxy but has been updated to work with .Net Core.
+The latest version supports changes to the OAuth2 endpoint introduced in v10.0 of the ArcGIS REST API.

 ## Features:
 - Accessing cross domain resources